Iketaki/MMM-WebView/README.md

 | `width`   | [Optional] the Width of the WebView (the value of CSS property `width`)<br>Default: `640px`   |
 | `height`  | [Optional] the Height of the WebView (the value of CSS property `height`)<br>Default: `480px` |
 | `url`<br> | [Optional] the URL in the WebView<br>Default: `https://www.google.com/`                       |

+## Motivation

+When considering about embedding websites to MagicMirror, some websites cannot be embedded using iframe.

+There are several reasons, one of that is HTTP response header `X-Frame-Options: DENY` by the websites makes iframe disable.
+This is needed for the internet security.

+For MagicMirror usage, using WebView instead of iframe may resolve the problem.